Roughness-induced transition and turbulent wedge spreading: Abstract

 \section{Abstract}

-Boundary-layer transition triggered by a roughness element generates a turbulent wedge that spreads laterally as the flow proceeds downstream.
-The spreading half angle is about $6^{\circ}$ in zero-pressure-gradient flows regardless of Reynolds number and roughness shape.
+{Boundary layer transition triggered by a discrete roughness element generates a turbulent wedge that spreads laterally as it proceeds downstream.
+The historical literature reports the spreading half angle is approximately 6$^{\circ}$ in zero-pressure gradient flows regardless of Reynolds number and roughness shape.
 Recent simulations and experiments have sought to explain the lateral-spreading mechanism and have observed high- and low-speed streaks along the flanks of the wedge that appear central to the spreading process.
-To better elucidate the role of streaks, a naphthalene flow-visualization survey and hotwire measurements are conducted over a wider range of Reynolds numbers and a longer streamwise domain than previous experiments.
-The results reconfirm the spreading half angle is insensitive to Reynolds numbers based on roughness location, $Re_{x,k}$, and roughness height, $Re_{kk}$.
-When made nondimensional by the unit Reynolds number, the distance from the roughness to the effective origin of the turbulent wedge and to the first high-speed flanking streaks depends on \Rekk\ but not $Re_{x,k}$.
-The distance between the first and second high-speed streaks is also observed to depend on $\Rekk$.
-In spite of a long measurement domain, third streaks are not observed and it remains unknown whether subsequent streak-to-streak distances collapse to a universal value.
-The reason downstream streaks are not observed may be low-frequency meandering of streak structures.
-Hotwire measurements confirm breakdown to turbulence first occurs via a shear-layer instability above low-speed streaks.
-Farther downstream, high-intensity broadband fluctuations are observed in equivalent positions on secondary low-speed streaks.
+To better elucidate the roles of Reynolds number and of streaks, a naphthalene flow-visualization survey and hotwire measurements are conducted over a wider range of Reynolds numbers and longer streamwise domain than previous experiments.
+The naphthalene results show that, while the mean spreading angle is consistent with the historical literature,there may be a weak dependency on $x$-based Reynolds number, which emerges as a result of the large sample size of the survey.
+The distance between the roughness element and the wedge origin exhibits a clear trend with the roughness-height-based Reynolds number.
+The hotwire measurements explain that this difference originates from whether breakdown occurs first in the central lobe or flanking streaks of the turbulent wedge.
+This observation highlights different transition dynamics at play within the supercritical regime.
+In agreement with past experiments, the hotwire measurements reveal that breakdown occurs in the wall normal shear layer above low-speed streaks.
+Due to the elongated streamwise extent of this experiment, secondary streak dynamics are also uncovered.
+A high-speed streak is produced directly downstream of the initiating low-speed streak.
+Subsequently, a new low-speed streak is observed outboard of the previous high-speed streak.
+This self-sustaining process is the driving mechanism of turbulent wedge spreading.}